gary-jipp/lighthouse-react-final-shell/README.md

 ### Database Setup
 - Database must be running before starting
 - Details for local database in server `README.md`
-- don't a container database unless you really want a challenge
+- don't use a container database unless you really want a challenge

 ### Starting as a Single App (for Production only)
 ```bash